polomunoz10/Phys381-final-project-Polo-Munoz/README.md

 The goal is to determine whether on-track telemetry supports suspicions of noncompliant fuel flow manipulation.

+Plots and data outputs are generated automatically when the code is run.
+See plt.savefig() and df.to_csv() lines in each script.
 ## Files
 - `temp.py`: Python script for loading, processing, and plotting telemetry data
 - `figure.png`: Placeholder for output figure